 Distinctive Features.
 The French major combines the experience of living and studying in a foreign country with that of the residential liberal arts college.
-French majors may choose either fall or spring semester, usually in their junior year, to take a full course of study (14-16 units) at an approved university in a region where French is the native language.
+French majors may choose either fall or spring semester, usually in their junior year, to take a full course of study (15-16 units) at an approved university in a region where French is the native language.
 Course offerings vary from year to year and from university to university, but always include language, literature, and civilization and culture classes.
-Westmont students majoring in French may choose one of these institutions in France: the CIEE (Council of International Education Exchange) in cooperation with the Université de Paris-Sorbonne; Université Paul Valéry-Montpellier, Institut Méditerranéen de Langues de Spécialités; or Université d'Aix-en-Provence, Institut d'Etudes Françaises pour Etudiants Etrangers through IAU College.
+Westmont students majoring in French may choose one of these institutions in France: the CIEE (Council of International Education Exchange) in cooperation with the Université de Paris-Sorbonne; Université Paul Valéry-Montpellier, Institut Méditerranéen de Langues de Spécialités; or IAU (Institute American Universities in Aix-en-Provence) College.
 Students who wish for personal or family reasons to study in French Canada, French Switzerland, French Belgium, or French Africa may petition for approval of a program in one of those regions.